 How long does the Sinclair Method usually take to work?

 According to a survey from the C Three Foundation, more than half of the survey participants reduced their drinking by 70% in 6-12 months.
 Like any recovery method, The Sinclair Method isn’t an overnight fix, but a gradual solution.

 Although it isn’t commonly known that naltrexone can be used as a treatment for alcohol addiction, including for moderation, there are no regulations limiting what type of doctor is able to prescribe naltrexone in the U.S.

 Where can I go for treatment using the Sinclair Method?

 Most inpatient treatment centers follow a traditional model of abstinence-based treatment, and the Sinclair Method is often begun in outpatient settings like medical offices.
 Workit Health offers naltrexone treatment utilizing The Sinclair Method for alcohol addiction in California.
-We serve the entire state via telehealth.
-If you aren’t in California, you can refer to the C Three Foundation’s directory of in-person and telehealth naltrexone providers.
+Michigan, and New Jersey.
+We serve these entire states via telehealth.
+If you aren’t in one of these three states, you can refer to the C Three Foundation’s directory of in-person and telehealth naltrexone providers.